Udayabharathim/VLSI-LAB-EXP-2/README.md

 ## RESULT:
-	The simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using VIVADO is successfully verified.
+The simulate and sythesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using VIVADO is successfully verified.